Nera26/pokerhub/docs/runbooks/alerting.md

 ## PagerDuty Escalation
 - Alertmanager posts events to PagerDuty using the configured routing key.
-- The on-call engineer receives a page and triages using the dashboards in Grafana.
+- The on-call engineer triages using the dashboards above; each JSON file exposes a `pagerduty_service` label to identify the owning service.
 - After mitigation, acknowledge and resolve the alert in PagerDuty to close the loop.

 ### Escalation Path